 What’s the difference between a Household Force and a Titan Battlegroup?

 Where the Titan Battlegroups we’ve focused on in our previous articles can bring Knight Banners as support for their Titans, in a Household Force, the Knights are the main attraction.
-In fact, Household Forces can’t even bring Titans to the board.
-Instead, they make use of some unique tricks to transform their Knights from useful support units into serious threats.
+To stand against the God-Engines of the Collegia Titanica, they make use of some unique tricks to transform their Knights from useful support units into serious threats.
 However, as deadly as they can be when they combine their firepower, their fragility compared to Titans and diminishing effectiveness as they lose models means you’ll need to strike hard and fast if you want to have a chance of winning with them.